 During this meeting you will learn how to:

-At this meeting, you must complete the Club Account New User Form.
+In addition to this meeting, you must complete the Bank Account New User Form.

 Staff will use these to create a user profile that will allow you to access the bank account.
 Once this has been done, you will receive an automatic email from NAB with a temporary password and an email from USASA with your personal User ID.